YuchengXie1/run_analysis/README.md

 ##save the uncompressed filefold "UCI HAR Dataset" in D sector
 ##run the code
 ##find the output in D sector
-##note: my working directory is "D//", I directly save the files on "D://",if you want to check the code, please save the file in "D://"
+##note: my working directory is "D//", I directly save the files on "D://",if you want to check the code, please save the file folder "UCI HAR Dataset" in "D://"